 In his article for Provisioner Online, Painters USA VP Paul Cook discusses recent maintenance projects the company performed at two Midwest food processing plants.
 His examples demonstrate the balancing act that facility managers need to manage, which we’ll discuss here in more detail.
-A link to Paul’s original article will be included at the end.
+A link to Paul’s original article is included at the end.

-Two of the most important are:
+Two of the most important priorities and needs across the entire spectrum of the food industry are:

 - Food safety and hygiene standards and regulations, which includes inspections from agencies like the FDA and USDA, along with third party audits and SQF (Safe Quality Food) certification requirements.